Get insider access

 Charging Port USB-C

 The OnePlus Buds 3's battery performance is decent.
 The manufacturer advertises them to last up to 6.5 hours continuously with volume at 50%, using AAC, and with ANC on.
 We measured under seven hours, which is consistent with their reports, but with ANC on and using the SBC codec.
 It's worth mentioning that battery life can vary depending on volume, activated features, and the kind of codec you use.
-Luckily, charging the case for 10 minutes generates up to seven hours of playback time, while 10 minutes for the buds gives you up to two hours of continuous battery life.
+This result is slightly less than the comparable Nothing Ear Truly Wireless' continuous battery life, though the OnePlus case stores more recharges.
+Luckily, charging the case for 10 minutes generates up to seven hours of playback time (according to the manufacturer), while 10 minutes for the buds gives you up to two hours of continuous battery life.

 8.0